 - Is this dish served warm or cold?
 Both work, warm brings out more flavor.

-This salad reminds me that the best flavors often come from humble ingredients treated well.
+This salad highlights how thoughtful preparation can bring out the best in even the simplest ingredients.
 It’s a perfect reflection of autumn, layered, warm, and full of subtle surprises.

 As the season progresses, I find myself craving dishes like this, quick to throw together but full of character.
 Each bite feels like a celebration of fall’s fleeting but cherished moments.